-Ongoing discussion between the podiatrist or podiatric surgeon whose registration is endorsed for scheduled medicines and the involved medical practitioner should review these protocols and make any changes necessary over time to ensure optimal patient care.
+Ongoing discussion between the podiatrist or podiatric surgeon whose registration is endorsed for scheduled medicines and the relevant medical practitioner should involve reviewing these protocols and making any changes necessary over time to ensure optimal patient care.
 All practitioners involved in shared care of patients should receive a copy of the results of any review appointments the patient attends.